-"'Whiteboys' : Autoethnography, Internalized Rasicm, and Composition at the University's Gateway."
-Anti-Racist Activism: Teaching Rhetoric and Writing.
-Eds.
+"'Whiteboys' : Autoethnography, Internalized Racism, and Composition at the University's Gateway."
+Performing Antiracist Pedagogy in Rhetoric, Writing, and Communication, Eds.
 Frankie Condon and Vershawn Ashanti Young.
-Forthcoming from WAC Clearinghouse (ebook) and Parlor Press (print).
+WAC Clearinghouse (ebook) and Parlor Press (print), 2016.

-"'So Wicked': Revisiting Uncle Tom's Cabin's Sentimental Racism through the Lens of the Child."
-The Children's Table: Childhood Studies and the Humanities.
+"'So Wicked': Revisiting Uncle Tom's Cabin's Sentimental Racism through the Lens of the Child." `.
 Ed.
 Anna Mae Duane.
 Athens: University of Georgia Press, 2013.